Why train with us?

 How to Apply

 Application is via UCAS.
-Applicants will be able to use the search tool to look for courses from late September 2017 and the application window will be open from 26th October 2017 (dates may be subject to change by UCAS).
-Search for general Primary courses under Torbay Teaching School Alliance.
+Applicants will be able to use the new 'Find postgraduate teacher training' search tool to look for courses from 2nd October 2018 and the application window will be open from 9th October 2018 Search for general Primary courses under Torbay Teaching School Alliance.

-If you would like to book a place at one of these events, please contact Wendy Vreony at: email@example.com
+If you would like to attend any of the above events, please email Wendy Vreony at firstname.lastname@example.org